Florida Elder Malnutrition Attorneys

 Patients suffering from malnutrition or dehydration often develop signs such as:

 - Rapid or unexplained weight loss

 These symptoms may go unnoticed by inattentive staff members.
 By the time they come to light — usually when a family member raises concerns — the victim’s health may have already deteriorated considerably.
 The damage might be irreversible.

 The truth is that malnutrition and dehydration are entirely preventable.
 If your loved one is suffering from either (or both), it’s a sure sign of neglect.

 At the Miami-based law firm of Ford, Dean & Rotundo, P.A., we’ll make sure your concerns are heard and addressed.
-Our attorneys handle neglect claims against nursing homes, assisted living facilities and other care providers across Florida.
+Our Florida elder malnutrition lawyers handle neglect claims against nursing homes, assisted living facilities, and other care providers across Florida.
 We’re committed to upholding the rights and dignity of seniors.